Cellie0320/ARWSS/PRJ371-Main-main/README.md

 ## Future Considerations
 Docker will be considered for deployment when the application is ready.

-##License
+## License
-Navigate to the License file to see License information: https://github.com/Cellie0320/ARWSS/blob/3d68754e8e2396d7d5aaa947e9e83052917ec3f0/LICENSE
+Navigate to the License file to see License information for this project: https://github.com/Cellie0320/ARWSS/blob/3d68754e8e2396d7d5aaa947e9e83052917ec3f0/LICENSE